-The goals presented herein represent broad statements of understanding and intent regarding the communities' long-term growth and development vision.
-In addition to the list of needs and opportunities, the Georgia Department of Community Affairs' "Quality Community Objectives" were reviewed in order to form these topic-specific goals which guide the implementation strategies contained in the community work program.
+The goals presented herein represent broad statements of understanding and intent regarding the community's long-term growth and development vision.
+In addition to the list of needs and opportunities, the Georgia Department of Community Affairs' "Quality Community Objectives" were reviewed in order to form these topic-specific goals which guide the implementation strategies contained in the Community Work Program.